On the Topology of Kac-Moody groups: On the ring structure of

 \end{enumerate} Thus $A_\Z$ is an integral lift of the Hopf algebras $A_\F$. \end{remark}

-\section{On the ring structure of $H_*(K)$}
+\section{On the ring structure of $\Hr_*(\K)$}

 We fix a coefficient field $\F$ of positive characteristic throughout this section.
-It is our aim to show that the Pontrjagin ring: $H_*(K) = H_*(K,\F)$ is a finitely generated algebra.
+It is our aim to show that the Pontrjagin ring: $\Hr_*(\K) = \Hr_*(\K,\F)$ is a finitely generated algebra.
 We begin with some preliminary lemmas:

-\begin{lemma} The left action of $H_*(K)$ on $H_*(K/T)$ factors through the projection $H_*(K) \rightarrow A_{\F}^*$.
-Moreover, $H_*(K/T)$ is a finitely generated free left $A_{\F}^*$- module. \end{lemma} \begin{proof} The first part of the above lemma is easy to see and we leave it to the reader.
-The theory of Hopf-algebras can now be used to show that $H_*(K/T)$ is a free $A_{\F}^*$-module \cite{MM}(Thm.
+\begin{lemma} The left action of $\Hr_*(\K)$ on $\Hr_*(\KT)$ factors through the projection $\Hr_*(\K) \rightarrow A_{\F}^*$, where $A_{\F}^\ast$ is the dual Hopf algebra of $A_{\F}$.
+Moreover, $\Hr_*(\KT)$ is a finitely generated free left $A_{\F}^*$- module. \end{lemma} \begin{proof} The first part of the above lemma follows by dualizing the result of \ref{lemma 3}.
+The theory of Hopf-algebras can now be used to show that $\Hr_*(\KT)$ is a free $A_{\F}^*$-module \cite{MM}(Thm.
 4.4).
-An easy argument using Poincar\'e series shows that a basis set generates the finite dimensional vector space $\mbox{S}^*$, which proves the lemma.
+Now since $\Hr^\ast(\KT)$ is a free module over the finite dimensional algebra $S$, with a basis given by $A_{\F}$, we can compute Poincar\'e series to see that $\Hr_\ast(\KT)$ must have a finite basis over $A_{\F}^\ast$.

-For the benefit of the reader, we also provide an alternate proof: Recall that for a topological group $G$, and a principal $G$-bundle $G \rightarrow E \rightarrow B$, one has a natural homological (Bar) spectral sequence of coalgebras converging to $H_*(B)$ with $E_2$-term given by $E_2^{p,q} = \Tor_{H_*(G)}(\F, H_*(E))$ \cite{JM}.
-Consider a pair of pullbacks of principal $T$-bundles:
+For the benefit of the reader, we also provide an alternate proof: Recall that for a topological group $G$, and a principal $G$-bundle $G \rightarrow E \rightarrow B$, one has a natural homological (Bar) spectral sequence of coalgebras converging to $\Hr_*(B)$ with $E_2$-term given by $E_2^{p,q} = \Tor_{\Hr_*(G)}(\F, \Hr_*(E))$ \cite{JM}.
+Consider a pair of pullbacks of principal $\To$-bundles:

-This induces an action of $H_*(K)$ on the Bar spectral sequence of converging to $H_*(K/T)$:
+This induces an action of $\Hr_*(\K)$ on the Bar spectral sequence of converging to $\Hr_*(\KT)$:

-Notice that the homogeneous space $K/T$ does not change if we replace $K$ by its semisimple factor, and $T$ by the summand generated by the coroot spaces.
-Hence we may assume that $K$ is simply connected, and that the inclusion of the maximal torus $T \subset K$ is null homotopic.
+Since $\K$ is simply connected, the inclusion of the maximal torus $\To \subset \K$ is null homotopic.
 Consequently, we have:

-Differentials in this spectral sequence must must annhilate the piece corresponding to the dual exterior algebra: $\Lambda^* (x_1, \ldots, x_r) \subseteq H_*(K)$.
+Differentials in this spectral sequence must must annhilate the piece corresponding to the dual exterior algebra: $\Lambda^* (x_1, \ldots, x_r) \subseteq \Hr_*(\K)$.
 This dual algebra is itself an exterior algebra.
-The generators of this exterior algebra must therefore be targets of differentials originating on elements indecomposable under the $H_*(K)$-action.
+The generators of this exterior algebra must therefore be targets of differentials originating on elements indecomposable under the $\Hr_*(\K)$-action.
 Now we may write: